StelTheo73/thesis-docs/chapter-5/5-mobile-apps.md

 #### Comparison {.unnumbered}

 _React-Native_ is easier to learn, because it uses JavaScript as a programming language and has greater community support.
-On the other hand, _Flutter_ has better documentation and its command line interface (CLI) offers tools that allow Continuous Integration (CI) and Continuous Development (CD) to be created more easily than _React-Native_. _Flutter's_ CLI also offers the ability to automate application deployment in the app stores.
+On the other hand, _Flutter_ has better documentation and its command line interface (CLI) offers tools that allow Continuous Integration (CI) and Continuous Development (CD) to be created more easily than _React-Native_. _Flutter\'s_ CLI also offers the ability to automate application deployment in the app stores.
 Both frameworks feature hot-reload functionality, which allows developers to see changes instantly while modifying their code, without having to recompile.

 _Flutter_ uses its own on widgets and libraries and its own rendering engine and compiles directly to native code, while _React-Native_ depends on the underlying platform and uses multiple _JavaScript_ layers before compiling to native code.
 Also, _React-Native_ requires the developers to use third-party libraries, both for development and testing.
 These facts make _Flutter_ significantly faster than _React-Native_, while allowing _Flutter_ to use less CPU and memory, have a smaller package size and have more consistent UI across platforms. [@radix_flutter_vs_react_native; @medium_flutter_vs_react_native]